Theodore Morison: Early life and education

 Sir Theodore Morison was born in Malta to James Augustus Cotter Morison and Frances Virtue (d.
 1878), the daughter of publisher George Virtue.
 He had two sisters, Helen Cotter, and Margaret.

 Morison was educated at Westminster School and Trinity College, Cambridge, graduating in 1885.

 Career

 After completing his education at the University of Cambridge, he joined the Department of Education.
-He was appointed as educational advisor to young rulers of Chattarpur (Bundel-Khand) and Charkhari (Hamirpur) and subsequently moved to India.
+He was appointed as an educational advisor to young rulers of Chattarpur (Bundel-Khand) and Charkhari (Hamirpur) and subsequently moved to India.

 He was the principal of Muhammadan Anglo-Oriental College from 1899-1905 and member of the Council of India from 1906.
 He was the principal of College of Sciences at Durham University from 1919-1929.
 He was also the principal of Armstrong College.
 He was also the Vice Chancellor of Durham University from 1924-1926.

 Association with Aligarh Movement

 In the year of 1899, he was appointed as a Professor of English at M.A.O.
 College.
 He served as a Professor of English at the college until 1905.
 In 1899, he went to England for vacation and resigned from his teaching job of M.A.O.
 College.
 On 2 September 1899 Principal Theodore Beck died in Shimla and M.A.O.
 College offered the job of Principal to Prof. Theodore Morison which he accepted and joined on 29 October 1899.

 The 5-year tenure of Prof. Morison as Mohammedan Anglo-Oriental College Principal was a distinctive period for Mohammedan Anglo-Oriental College.
 He paid much attention to the educational upliftment of Mohammedan Anglo-Oriental College.
 He paid special attention to the discipline of MAO College and established Proctorial System at Mohammedan Anglo-Oriental College.
 Hostel life of MAO College became disciplined and peaceful.
 He took keen interests in discipline and hygiene of student’s community.
 The college discipline was in good shape during his tenure as Principal.
 He established Proctorial system in the college and appointed Mir Wilayat Hussain as Proctor.
 He enforced student’s 24-hour time table.
 He equally enforced discipline among his staff and never tolerated indiscipline in their teachings and schedules.
 His disciplined approach paid and the college results were improved and student strength started growing.
 In 1899 when he joined as principal, student strength were 465 but in 1903 it became 713.
 At the same time the performance of the students were also on the rise.
 From 1900 to 1904, the rate of success in B.A. examinations was between 71% and 79%.
 Morison paid attention to other activities of students and promoted The Siddons’ Club.
 To improve Arabic conversation and communication, he established "Lahjatul-Adab".
 He also established "Anjuman Urdu-e-Moalla" to promote writing and oratory skills among college students.